 Arguably pop culture’s most notorious cat burglar, Gallagher senior has always been open about his penchant for borrowing, lifting and downright stealing lyrics and riffs.
 There’s perhaps no more blatant example of this than the opening to Cigarettes & Alcohol, a note for note reproduction of T-Rex’s Get It On.
 A joyous ode to hedonism, it’s a tale that has our heroes on a night out ‘‘looking for some actiiiiooon’’, but in the end settling for a combo of fags, booze and drugs.
 The song also finds Liam at his very best, his trademark vocals soaring on ‘‘imagi-na-tioooooooon’’ and ‘‘aggra-vaaa-tiiiooon’’.

 On an album stuffed with some of the most essential music they’d ever record, poor old Digsy’s Dinner feels more than a bit throwaway, a track that could and should have been substituted for any one of their brilliant B-sides.
-A silly tribute to the asinine ramblings of Noel’s musician friend Peter Digsy Dreary, it’s a twee toe-tapping affair in which boy dreams of inviting girl over to his place for some tasty lasagna.
+A silly tribute to the asinine ramblings of Noel’s musician friend Peter ‘Digsy’ Dreary, it’s a twee, toe-tapping affair in which boy dreams of inviting girl over to his place for some tasty lasagna.

-Fortunately it’s followed by the indispensable Slide Away; a passionate love song featuring some of Noel’s most heartfelt lyrics ‘‘I dream of you and all the things you say, I wonder where you are now’’.
+Fortunately it’s followed by the indispensable Slide Away, a passionate love song featuring some of Noel’s most heartfelt lyrics ‘‘I dream of you and all the things you say, I wonder where you are now’’.
 A commentary on his stormy relationship with long-term girlfriend Louise Jones, Liam’s delivery is pure tenderness, early proof that as a singer he had great range and wasn’t all cock and balls.

-Closing track Married With Children is also about Jones, but this time it’s a playfully vitriolic ditty that also speaks of the petty frustrations of flat sharing. ‘‘I hate the books you read and all your friends’’ deadpans Liam, while the amusing hook ‘‘your music’s shite, it keeps me up all night’’ details Jones’ exasperation with her boyfriend’s rock star dreams.
+Closing track Married With Children is also about Jones, but this time it’s a playfully vitriolic ditty that speaks of the petty frustrations that come from flat sharing. ‘‘I hate the books you read and all your friends’’ deadpans Liam, while the amusing hook ‘‘your music’s shite, it keeps me up all night’’ details Jones’ exasperation with her boyfriend’s rock star dreams.
 But with their breakup coming just a few months before Definitely Maybe’s game-changing release, you can’t help but conclude that the joke was on her. ‘‘Goodbye I’m going home’’ goes the record’s final line and it’s a beautifully understated end to one of the greatest albums in British rock history.

 What came next of course was much more seismic in terms of impact.
 Their second album (What’s The Story) Morning Glory? was a gargantuan record with grand string arrangements, big choruses and massive hit singles.
 There were record-breaking sales, music industry awards and cocktails at Downing Street.
-Not to mention their two-night box-office smashing live stint at Knebworth, an event for which I was lucky enough to get a ticket.
+Not to mention their two-night, box-office smashing live stint at Knebworth, an event for which I was lucky enough to get a ticket.